Beam Span Calculator

 What is nominal beam depth?

 Nominal beam depth refers to the rough or stated size of a piece of lumber before it is planed smooth.
 For example, a '2x10' beam has a nominal depth of 10 inches, but its actual, dressed size is closer to 9.25 inches.
-This calculator uses the nominal depth for common reference.
+This calculator uses the nominal depth for common reference, but internally calculates with an estimated actual depth for more precise stress analysis.

 How does tributary width affect beam span?

 Tributary width represents the portion of the floor or roof area that a single beam is responsible for supporting.
 A larger tributary width means the beam carries more load, which in turn reduces its maximum allowable span.
-For example, doubling the tributary width can significantly reduce the maximum span by up to 15% or more, depending on the beam's depth.
+For example, doubling the tributary width can significantly reduce the maximum span by up to 15% or more, depending on the beam's depth and material.

 Is this calculator suitable for commercial projects?